 BRUSH MOUNTAIN PARK

-Trail building is ongoing on Stonecutter’s Hollow and Millstone Ridge - please stay on trails and follow signage.
+Trail construction on Properties 2 and 3 are ongoing, so please stay on open trails only and follow any signage.

 3706 Meadowbrook Rd

-The first of three trail systems that make up Brush Mountain Park.
-Six miles of multi-use trails.
+The first of three properties that make up Brush Mountain Park is 190 acres with 6 miles of multi-use trails.

 The parking area for the trails is located at the intersection of Glade Rd. and Meadowbrook Drive in Blacksburg, Virginia.